 11 August 2022, byShould the Left support the division of the world into imperialist spheres of influence?
 A year ago, the very posing of such a question would have surprised me, since the answer seems obvious: of course not.
 Unfortunately, the apparent sympathy with Russian aggression against Ukraine by many on the Western left has shown that this is not so obvious.

-After the Russian invasion of Ukraine began, Susan Watkins actually endorsed Putin’s desire to divide Europe into spheres of influence between (...)
+After the Russian invasion of Ukraine began, Susan Watkins actually endorsed Putin’s desire to divide Europe into spheres of influence (...)

 Swedish Left’s Perspectives on the War in Ukraine